harsh-gupta-10/Macro-pad-pico-Oled-SH1106-5-buttons/Readme.md

 2. Upload the `code.py` file and the `profiles` folder to the root of your Pico.
 3. Reset the Pico to run the `code.py` script.

+## Bugs/Issues (I know)

+1. vOled Display have random  Ghosting/Overlapping at Profile name labels, and at profile number box

 ## Example

 Here is an example of how to set up the display and buttons in `code.py`: